TosbackCgusBridge-Bot/CGUs-versions/Mall/Privacy Policy.md

 **Your e-mail address**
 When submitting your e-mail and other contact information you accept that from time to time we may send you communications regarding our products and services.
 You may at any time opt-out from receiving electronic communications as explained below.
-Your e-mail and other contact information will not be shared with anyone outside of the Giga Market Ltd. and its authorized Giga Market Ltd. representatives in your country.
+Your e-mail and other contact information will not be shared with anyone outside of the Socio Store and its authorized Socio Store representatives in your country.
 You can remove your e-mail address from our mailing list by clicking on the automatic "unsubscribe" link in any of our mailings, simply at unsubscribe email.

 **Cookies**
 Cookies are small pieces of data that the site transfers to the user’s computer hard drive when the user visits the website.
 Our website uses only session cookies which are erased when the user closes the Web browser.
 The session cookie is stored in temporary memory and is not retained after the browser is closed.
 Session cookies do not collect information from the user’s computer.
 They will typically store information in the form of a session identification that does not personally identify the user.

 **Protection and handling of personal data provided by the data subject**
 We respect and protect your privacy.
-Giga Market Ltd. is the sole owner of the information collected on this site.
+Socio Store is the sole owner of the information collected on this site.
 The personal information we collect may include your name, title, company or organizational name, email, work phone, work or home address and etc. This information is generally entered into the fields in the registration and subscription forms and enables you to take a full advantage of the products and services that we offer.
 We will not share this information with anyone outside of our organization, other than as necessary to fulfill your request, e.g. to ship your order.
 It is our policy not to sell lists containing personal information about Site users, registrants or subscribers.
 We collect information about your visit, such as name of the Internet service provider and the Internet Protocol (IP) address through which you access the Internet, the pages that you access while at the Site.
 This information is primarily used to improve, administer the Site and for analytic purposes.
-Giga Market Ltd. also uses personally identifiable information to complete transactions.
+Socio Store also uses personally identifiable information to complete transactions.
 We use personally identifiable information to inform you of services, products and promotions that we, based on the information submitted to us by you, think will be of interest to you or your organization.
 We only keep personal data for a five-year period or in shorter periods in order to fulfill legal requirements.